 With “Sweat Levels Are Highly Variable And You Shouldn’t Read Into Them”

 As it turns out, in order to have a good workout it is not a requirement that you be so slick with sweat you resemble a baby seal.
 Like soreness, sweatiness isn’t a great indicator of how good your workout was.
 Sweat production is very individual in nature, and it can vary greatly based on your genetics.
-How much you sweat is determined by a range of factors, including hydration, humidity level, the specific activity you’re doing, and how fit you are as an individual.
+How much you sweat is determined by a range of factors, including hydration, humidity level, the specific activity you’re doing, and your overall level of fitness.

 It’s a common misconception that the more you sweat the more calories you burn.
-If that were true, Bikram Yoga and a sauna would be the only tools anyone would ever need to lose weight.
+If that were true, we could all be a size 2 if we just dedicated ourselves to Bikram Yoga and spending time in the sauna.

 For me, personally, when I do metabolic conditioning or high-intensity interval training, I tend to sweat a lot.
 But when I’m in the gym doing pure strength training sessions (which make up the bulk of my activity), I often don’t sweat much at all.
 No matter how much or how little you’re sweating, there’s likely nothing to be concerned about, and there are far better indicators of how hard you’re working.